Aesthetic anterior composite restoration

-Anterior teeth are one of the most scrutinized teeth, the size and shape and color of the anterior upper teeth plays an important role in dental aesthetics and smile aesthetics.
-A few aesthetic anterior problems could be solved with composite restorations.
-For example, dental caries, tooth fracture, enamel defects and diastemas.
-Composite restoration can also improve aesthetic by changing shape, color, length and alignment of teeth.
+Anterior teeth are some of the most scrutinized teeth, as the size, shape and color of the anterior upper teeth plays an important role in dental aesthetics and smile aesthetics.
+A few aesthetic anterior problems, such as dental caries, tooth fracture, enamel defects and diastemas, can be solved with composite restorations.
+Composite restorations can also improve dental aesthetics by changing the shape, color, length and alignment of teeth.

 Medical uses

-Indication of restoring anterior teeth using direct composite:
+Some uses of direct composite to restore anterior teeth are in: